percula/planter_docs/content/en/docs/plant-information/find-varieties/index.md

 ---
-title: "How can I find plant varieties in Planter?"
+title: "How can I find specific plant varieties in Planter?"
-description: "How to find specific plant varieties"
+description: "Learn how to find specific plant varieties"
 draft: false
 weight: 311
 url: "plant-information/find-varieties"